 Are there any programs in the planning stages?

 Students will take the lead in solving local and planetary environmental issues as NYU becomes carbon neutral by 2040.
 By reducing our energy waste and then buying clean and green power, NYU will show how students and faculty can succeed academically without damaging the health of the people or the world around us.
 The same principles apply to trash and food.
 Students have a lot of opportunities to get involved here.

 How do trash and food affect sustainability?

 Sustainability and energy-saving efforts must focus not merely on dealing with the waste we’ve created but also on reducing the amount we make of it in the first place.
 For example, instead of addressing how we recycle single-serve water bottles, we need to ask why we are using them to begin with, particularly when there’s good, free drinking water all over campus.
 Food is another commodity that goes to great waste.
-In fact, some of the finest minds on the planet in both environmental science and food studies here at NYU say that one of the most impactful things we can do is choose menu options lower on the food chain.
+In fact, some of the finest minds on the planet in both environmental science and food studies here at NYU say that choosing menu options lower on the food chain is one of the most impactful things we can do.

 What is the NYU Green Grants program and what types of projects has it made possible?

 The Green Grants program is an opportunity for any member of the NYU community to apply for funding up to $20,000 to implement an innovative or entrepreneurial idea that advances sustainability.
 Some past projects have become successful businesses and stand-alone ventures.
 For example, RISE found a solution for waste in the food industry by turning spent grains from breweries into nutrient-rich flour.
 Green Grant projects that are now institutionalized at NYU include the Bike Share program, a free bike rental service, and GoGreen Week, a student-led effort across NYU’s three degree-granting campuses and global locations.